 Lenovo has a sale on Thinkpads right now.
 15% off I think.
 Goes until 4-2-07.

-so becuase you know 0 other law students at your school who have a tablet you can confidently tell someone that tablets are a waste of money?
+I know of 0 other law students at my school (T14) who have a tablet.
+I can confidently tell you that it would be a complete waste of money.